-Doesn't the thought of assembling your very own sauna in your home or backyard get your pulse racing with excitement?
+Doesn’t the thought of assembling your very own sauna in your home or backyard get your pulse racing with excitement?
 Well, it should!
-But there's more to saunas than just relaxation and detoxification.
-There's an entire science that goes behind powering up your sauna.
-So, let's dive into the labyrinth of sauna power consumption, and unearth the essentials of electrical requirements that ensure your sauna heats up to perfection while prioritizing safety.
+But there’s more to saunas than just relaxation and detoxification.
+There’s an entire science that goes behind powering up your new infrared sauna.
+The convenience of a pre-wired electrical box allows for easy installation, simply plugging into an existing 220V outlet.
+Additionally, the plastic feet on the sauna make it easy to move across different types of flooring, such as floor or carpet.
+So, let’s dive into the labyrinth of sauna power consumption, and unearth the essentials of electrical requirements that ensure your sauna heats up to perfection while prioritizing safety.
+The power cord is crucial in this setup, and consulting a certified electrician can help avoid electrical issues.

 What’s the deal with sauna power systems—hardwired or not?